Tuesday 10 November 2026 at Edgbaston Park Hotel and Conference Centre, Birmingham

 B15 2RS

-The conference takes place on 11 November 2025.
+The CST People and Culture Conference takes place on 10 November 2026.

 Delegate places include full access to conference main sessions, workshops, and exhibition, plus refreshments, and lunch during the day.